 The services we offer investors and corporates are aligned with the Engaged Tracking (ET) Principles.
-These are designed to ensure credible, solutions-orientated and systemic outcomes for clients in addressing climate change and sustainability challenges.
+The principles are designed to ensure credible results for clients in addressing climate change and sustainability challenges.

-- Prioritise simplicity to the greatest extent possible.
+- Prioritise simplicity over complexity to the greatest extent possible.

-- Make the design and the goals of the Engaged Tracking Rankings and Indexes easy to understand for all stakeholders.
+- Make the design and the goals of the Engaged Tracking Indexes easy to understand for all stakeholders.

-- Make the data and procedures used in the Engaged Tracking Rankings and Indexes transparent and independently verifiable.
+- Make the data and methodology used in Engaged Tracking Indexes transparent and independently verifiable.

-- Design the Engaged Tracking Rankings to encourage greater transparency from the companies and institutions into which investments are being made.
+- Design Engaged Tracking Rankings and Indexes to encourage greater disclosure of sustainability-related data by the companies into which investments are being made.

-- Design Engaged Tracking Rankings and Indexes to drive positive change in the world.
+- Design Engaged Tracking Indexes to drive positive change in the world.

-- Use objective and science-based metrics in the Engaged Tracking Rankings and Indexes.
+- Use objective and science-based metrics in the Engaged Tracking Indexes.

 - Use metrics that align with the principle of positive impact.